 One of the downsides of being an Assistant is that we often face criticism that should actually be directed at our Executive.
 We deal with colleagues who take their frustration out on us and clients who offload their grievances on an easier target than our Executive.

 Do we fight back and raise our voice?
 No, we don’t.
 Neither do we flee the conflict scene in search of a quiet space to have a good cry.
 Instead, we choose how we deal with the conflict despite our instincts, telling us otherwise.
 Owning this choice, knowing how to react to conflict and calming the situation down is a characteristic of good politicians, and I also think an attribute of great Assistants.

 When navigating the ups and downs of office politics, the best route I’ve always found is to follow the one that is right for your Executive and the business.

 Thinking strategically and acting neutrally is the best course of action.
 By following this path, you won’t be picking sides or making the conflict personal.
 Instead, you are removing yourself from the nasty side of office politics where some of your other colleagues may reside.

 What can Assistants influence?

 Politics is all about influencing the right people at the right time.
-Assistants can influence people because of the confidential matters we are entrusted with and also the close relationships we have with senior members of staff.
+Assistants can influence people because of the confidential matters we are entrusted with and the close relationships we have with senior staff members.

-As I said before office politics can be a minefield, but I do think we need to be aware of the rules and who is playing the game.
+As I said before, office politics can be a minefield, but I think we need to be aware of the rules and play the game.